 (Contractor: Rock Mechanics Technology Ltd)

-Through a short programme of field measurements and computer modelling, this research intends to investigate the uncertainties which surround the use of lifting bolts, currently used for the lifting and suspension of loads (exceeding 1 tonne) in bolted
+Through a short programme of field measurements and computer modelling, this research intends to investigate the uncertainties which surround the use of lifting bolts, currently used for the lifting and suspension of loads (exceeding 1 tonne) in bolted roadways of UK mines.

-of oscillating loads and roof movement on the bolts and will look at how bolts and their imposed loads effect the roof strata and roof behaviour.
+The study will investigate the effect of oscillating loads and roof movement on the bolts and will look at how bolts and their imposed loads effect the roof strata and roof behaviour.
 The study findings will be used to develop a risk assessment tool.

-Details of completed projects industry's perception of Occupational
+Details of completed projects industry's perception of Occupational exposure Limits (OELs)

 (Contractor: Research International Ltd)